-On March 2, 2015 the Company announced that work currently underway includes advanced engineering and environmental baseline studies to meet the requirements of a PFS and the submittal of an environmental permit application and risk assessment to the Mexican regulatory agency responsible for mine permitting.

-To date Almaden has completed or initiated the following studies:
+Apart from the ongoing metallurgical test work program, a number of other development activities have been completed including advanced engineering and environmental baseline studies to meet the requirements of a PFS and the submittal of an environmental permit application and risk assessment to the Mexican regulatory agency responsible for mine permitting.
+To date Almaden has completed the following studies:

-- Hydrologic studies including the drilling of water wells and installation of hydrologic equipment for baseline monitoring of subsurface water flow and quality on the project site; - Baseline surface water quality and flow measurements; - Geochemical characterization of rock materials: - Condemnation drilling of areas where mine infrastructure is planned: - Geotechnical drilling to confirm foundation, footing and subsurface material quality; - Geomechanical drilling to confirm rock strength, hardness and pit slope parameters; - PFS level metallurgical testwork; - Flora and fauna studies; - Installation of a weather station.
+- Hydrologic studies including the drilling of water test wells and installation of hydrologic equipment for baseline monitoring of existing subsurface water flow and quality on the project site; - Baseline surface water quality and flow measurements; - Geochemical characterization of rock materials; - Condemnation drilling of areas where mine infrastructure is planned; - Geotechnical drilling to confirm foundation, footing and subsurface material quality; - Geomechanical drilling to confirm rock strength, hardness and pit slope parameters; - Ongoing PFS level metallurgical test work described herein; - Flora and fauna studies; - Installation of a weather station.